What Palm Trees Are Native To United States (with Pictures)

 Cabbage Palm (Sabal palmetto).
 Photo by Wiki Commons.

-The Cabbage palm, also known as Cabbage Palmetto, is a durable palm that earned its name due to the edible bud or “cabbage” it produces.
-This adaptable palm can grow up to 80 feet tall but typically reaches a height of no more than 50 feet.
+Cabbage palm, also known as Cabbage Palmetto, is a durable palm that got its name because of the edible bud or “cabbage”.
+This adaptable palm can grow up to 80 feet tall but usually doesn’t get higher than 50 feet.

-It features a grayish-brown trunk covered with old leaf bases, also known as “boots,” measuring about 1 to 2 feet in diameter.
-The rounded, dense, and heavy crown consists of large fan-shaped fronds that are approximately 5 to 8 feet long.
+It has a grayish-brown trunk covered with old leaf bases also known as boots that is about 1 to 2 feet in diameter.
+The rounded dense and heavy crown consists of large fan-shaped fronds that are about 5 to 8 feet long.

 This palm extends along the coast from North Carolina southward into Florida.
-While they can also grow in the Western United States, they are less commonly cultivated there.
+They can grow in the West but are less popular.

 4. Dwarf Palmetto Palm (Sabal minor)